 Matte, N., & Devor, A.H.
 (2007) "Building a Better World for Transpeople: Reed Erickson and the Erickson Educational Foundation."
 International Journal of Transgenderism, 10(1), 47-68.

 Devor, A. H, & Matte, N. (2004) "ONE Inc. and Reed Erickson: The Uneasy Collaboration of Gay and Trans Activism, 1964-2003."
 GLQ: A Journal of Gay and Lesbian Studies, 10(2), 179-209.

 Devor, H. (2003) "Erickson Educational Foundation."
 In The Encyclopedia of Lesbian, Gay, Bisexual, and Transgender History in America.
 New York: Charles Scribner's Sons.

 Devor, H. (2002) "Reed Erickson (1912-1992): How One Transsexed Man Supported ONE."
 In Vern Bullough (Ed.), Before Stonewall: Activists for Gay and Lesbian Rights in Historical Context (p.
 383-392), New York: Haworth.

 Comments?
 Additions?
 Corrections?"Reed Erickson and The Erickson Educational Foundation" written by A. H. Devor, Ph.D.

 Visit Aaron H. Devor's Webpage

-Webpage created and maintained by Josephine MacIntosh.
+Webpage created by Josephine MacIntosh.
 Please report broken links